Arrowar/StreamingCommunity/README.md

 - **Windows**: Download from [python.org](https://python.org) or install via Microsoft Store
 - **Linux**: `sudo apt install python3 python3-pip` (Ubuntu/Debian) or equivalent for your distro
 - **MacOS**: `brew install python3` or download from [python.org](https://python.org)
+- **Android Termux**: run `termux-initial-setup.sh` with the administrative permission and follow the instructions

 ### Dependencies
 ```bash